 The Teacher Advisor program is part of the support Homeroom teachers provide students.
 Each term every student meets individually with their Teacher Advisor to discuss and monitor their academic and pastoral progress.
-This regular contact builds trust and ensures that families and teachers know each student's strengths and needs and that secure relationships are formed that guide the students along their learning journey.
+This regular contact builds trust and ensures that families and teachers know each student's strengths and needs.